-This pattern has gone on for years, and now the love she once felt has numbed and hardened her heart.
+This pattern has gone on for years, and now the love she once felt has hardened her heart.
 Recently she walked out on their marriage wearing a list of her husband’s transgressions as her armor.
-Reflecting back on his behavior, she nurses her wounds with words that assure her that their marriage was a mistake—”I knew it all along,” she says.
+Reflecting back on his behavior, she nurses her wounds with words that assure her that their marriage was a mistake.
+“I knew it all along,” she says.

-In every marriage, a husband or wife does something that hurts the other.
+In every marriage, a spouse does something that hurts the other.
 It’s bound to happen because none of us is perfect.
 And in some cases, a spouse has a habit of doing the same thing over and over again, even after the behavior is confronted.

 Bitterness comes when you hold onto hurt and refuse to forgive the person who hurt you.
 Most of the time, this comes as a result of ongoing actions of a small nature—lack of understanding, misuse of finances, harsh comments—that build up over time.
 Each offense takes residence in the heart, and at some point there is no more room left.
 That’s when bitterness is manifested and causes the most damage.